Almirall

-Almirall, S.A. is a Spanish pharmaceutical company, with headquarters in Barcelona, founded in 1943.
+Almirall, S.A. is a Spanish pharmaceutical company dedicated to medical dermatology, with headquarters in Barcelona, founded in 1944.

-In 2016, it generated total revenue of €859.3 million and became the leading pharmaceutical company in R&D investment in Spain.
+In 2023, the company generated total revenues of €898.8 million and was the leading European company in medical dermatology.

-With over 1,975 employees (2016), it has a presence, through its 13 affiliates in Europe and United States.
+With approximately 1,904 employees (2023), it has a direct presence in 20 countries through its 15 subsidiaries in Europe and the USA.

 History

 Early history

-Almirall SA was founded in 1943 in Spain.
-In 1979 the company launched gastroprokinetic clebopride in Spain, the first product from the company’s internal R&D team.
-In 1984 the business launched antacid product, almagate, in Spain, as well as anti-inflammatory piketoprofen in 1985 and antihistamine ebastine and cinitapride in 1985.
+Almirall SA was founded in 1944 in Spain.
+In 1979, the company launched gastroprokinetic clebopride in Spain, the first product from the company’s internal R&D team.
+In 1984, the business launched antacid product, almagate, in Spain, as well as anti-inflammatory piketoprofen in 1985 and antihistamine ebastine and cinitapride in 1985.
 In the same year, Almirall opened its first subsidiary, based in Belgium.
 In 1992 the company launched aceclofenac and a year later opened its second foreign subsidiary, in Portugal.
 The company's new headquarters were opened in Barcelona, in 1994.
 In 1997 Almirall and Prodesfarma merged their interests.